quiver-team/torch-quiver/README.md

 A full multi-gpu example is [here](examples/multi_gpu/pyg/ogb-products/dist_sampling_ogb_products_quiver.py).

-### Running Quiver
+### Run Quiver

-Running Quiver on single-GPU or multi-GPU servers are the same.
-The command is (assuming the Quiver's script is `examples/pyg/reddit_quiver.py`):
+The commmands to run Quiver on single-GPU or multi-GPU servers are the same.
+Below is an example command that runs a Quiver's script `examples/pyg/reddit_quiver.py`:

 ```cmd
 $ python3 examples/pyg/reddit_quiver.py